Personal and Social Development

 - Relationships (including different types and in different settings, including online)

 Students have weekly PSD lessons which are delivered by their form tutor.
-These take place on Thursday morning during the ‘Building Success’ slot.
-In addition students in Year 8 and 9 have Citizenship/PSHE lessons once per week for an hour.
+In addition students in Year 7, 8 and 9 have PSHE lessons once per fortnight for an hour.
 This enables more content to be delivered and themes explored in further detail.
 Year 10 and 11 students may opt to take GCSE Citizenship.

 The school also addresses PSD in a number of ways including through other subjects in the curriculum, assemblies, tutor times, theme weeks e.g. Anti-Bullying and through two themed days: Healthy Lifestyles and One World Day.
-Further extra-curricular opportunities come from PiXL Edge, Duke of Edinburgh, Heads Challenge and Mindfulness.
+Further extra-curricular opportunities come from PiXL Edge, Duke of Edinburgh and Mindfulness.

 PSD provides opportunities to consider SMSC, as well as focus on Prevent.